kubernetes/ingress-gce/README.md

 * Better events
 * Detect leaked resources even if the Ingress has been deleted when the controller isn't around
 * Specify health checks (currently we just rely on kubernetes service/pod liveness probes and force pods to have a `/` endpoint that responds with 200 for GCE)
-* Alleviate the NodePort requirement for Service Type=LoadBalancer.
 * Async pool management of backends/L7s etc
 * Retry back-off when GCE Quota is done
 * GCE Quota integration